-Within Heathenry, some people may choose to venerate a particular diety over others, or even an animal totem.
-You’ll hear mentions of the Cult of Thor or Cult of Loki, as well as Bear Cult, Wolf Cult and Boar Cult.
-Under this definition, these various practitioners dedicate their energy towards a particular item, being or diety as a focus of their worship.
-This practice is ancient in origin, relatively harmless and is considered acceptable within Heathen groups.
-We will do another blog in the future detailing this particular definition of cult, but our interest for this blog is in something much more sinister in nature.
+Within Heathenry, some people may choose to venerate a particular deity over others – or even choose to venerate an animal totem.
+You’ll hear mentions of the ‘Cult of Thor’ or ‘Cult of Loki’, as well as the ‘Bear Cult’, ‘Wolf Cult’ and ‘Boar Cult’.
+Under this definition, these various practitioners dedicate their energy towards a particular item, being, or deity as the focus of their worship.
+This practice is ancient in origin, relatively harmless, and is considered acceptable within Heathen groups.
+We will do another post in the future detailing this particular definition of cult, but our interest for this post is in something much more sinister in nature.

-As Heathenry grows in acceptance and popularity across the United States, Heathens everywhere are searching for local communities of like minded people to become a part of, so it’s important learn how to identify these types of groups so that we can steer clear of them in an effort to not get wrapped up in their deadly webs.
-The following is a list of warning signs compiled by psychologists who study this sort of thing as well as my own experiences with these types of groups.
-It’s important to understand that these are not universal as cults can take many forms, and their leaders are masters at manipulation and therefore may know how to disguise themselves as well intentioned, charismatic people, but by studying cults in recent history and how they operate, we can identify classic traits that serve as red flags or potential warning signs of a groups potential to become dangerous.
+As Heathenry grows in acceptance and popularity across the United States, Heathens everywhere are searching for local communities of like-minded people to become a part of, and so it’s important learn how to identify these types of groups so that we can steer clear of them in an effort to not get wrapped up in their deadly webs.
+The following is a list of warning signs compiled by psychologists who study this sort of thing, as well as my own experiences with these types of groups.
+It’s important to understand that these signs are not universal as cults can take many forms, and their leaders are masters at manipulation and therefore may know how to disguise themselves as well-intentioned, charismatic people.
+By studying cults in recent history and how they operate, we can identify classic traits that serve as red flags or potential warning signs of a group’s potential to become dangerous.

-So, we’ve covered a few red flags that should serve as warning signs to anyone looking to become a part of an active community, but the question now remains of what should we look for in a group that we may want to join?
-In any group you’re considering membership should be voluntary, and anyone should be free to walk away without being shamed or threatened.
-After all, if I’m doing my job as a group leader, I should encourage personal growth within my community and recognize that not all people grow in the same direction, therefore, people will come and go as their needs evolve and fluctuate, and this is okay.
-A good group leader will put the needs of the community above their own wants or desires and no one needs to be pressured into membership, sex or handing over their hard earned paycheck.
-A good group of people will encourage it’s members to seek knowledge and experience in as many places as possible and make the best decisions they can for themselves.
+So, we’ve covered a few red flags that should serve as warning signs to anyone looking to become a part of an active community, but the question now remains as to what should we look for in a group that we may want to join.
+In any group you’re considering, membership should be voluntary and anyone should be free to walk away without being shamed or threatened.
+After all, if I’m doing my job as a group leader, I should encourage personal growth within my community and recognize that not all people grow in the same direction; people will come and go as their needs evolve and fluctuate, and this is okay.
+A good group leader will put the needs of the community above their own wants or desires and no one needs to be pressured into membership, sex, or handing over their hard-earned paycheck.
+A good group of people will encourage its members to seek knowledge and experience in as many places as possible and make the best decisions they can for themselves.
 Freedom of thought is one of the most valuable freedoms we possess, and a good group leader will understand that and encourage a diverse range of thought and discussion within a group.
 After all, what are any of us going to learn in an echo chamber?